 Baby Lincoln’s older sister, Eugenia, is very fond of telling Baby what to do, and Baby usually responds by saying “Yes, Sister.”
 But one day Baby has had enough.
 She decides to depart on a Necessary Journey, even though she has never gone anywhere without Eugenia telling her what to take and where to go.
-And in fact Baby doesn’t knowwhere she is headed — only that she was entirely happy in the previous night’s dream, sitting aboard a train with a view of shooting stars.
 Who might Baby meet as she strikes out on her own, and what could she discover about herself?
 Will her impulsive adventure take her away from Eugenia for good?

 Kate DiCamillo is the author of THE TALE OF DESPEREAUX, which received the Newbery Medal; BECAUSE OF WINN-DIXIE, which received a Newbery Honor; and THE TIGER RISING, which was named a National Book Award Finalist.
 She says, “Mercy Watson had… More about Kate DiCamillo

-People Who Read Where Are You Going, Baby Lincoln?
-Also Read
+Buy other books like Where Are You Going, Baby Lincoln?

 This story is certain to resonate with anyone who has ever felt overpowered by authority.
 To her credit, DiCamillo explores the Lincolns’ complicated relationship without completely dumping on Eugenia.
 Yes, Eugenia is overbearing, but the sisters do love each other.
 Stella’s parallel struggles (as Frank’s younger sister) help to move the plot forward and demonstrate other acceptable ways of gaining agency.
 As always, Van Dusen’s signature artwork is pleasing to the eye and will help emerging readers make sense of the story’s nuances and quirkiness.
 This Deckawoo Drive adventure is sure to inspire anyone taking his or her own tentative steps toward independence. —Booklist (starred review)